MerrimanLab/GenomeDB/DW/ETL/ReadMe.md

 We used SQL Server Data Import / Export tool to load the processed dbSNP file directly into GenomeDB.dbo.dim_snp.
 Nothing special required here, just a straight load.

 Recommend dropping the clustered index on dim_snp prior to load for maximum efficiency.
 Then rebuild the clustered index post-import.

+(approx. 1.5 hours to re-create the clustered index)
+(approx. 0.5 hours to backup database)

 ## Step 3: Importing GTEx datasets